 The architecture is classically coastal, and it’s all-around this quintessential beach-chic town, with one of the best beaches in North Carolina.
 Jennette’s Pier is an eco-friendly outing.
 Wander out on this wooden wharf to watch for the fishers’ catch of the day, or the surfers’ sickest wave.
 See if you can spot the majestic wild dolphins swimming in the Atlantic.
 Inside are state-of-the-art aquariums with education exhibits about the local marine life.

 Nags Head Fishing Pier is one of the oldest, longest boardwalks in the banks.
 Captain Andy’s offers the best views here to make all your tiki dreams come true.
-Bodie Island Lighthouse is a famous fixture of the North Carolina coastline.
+Bodie Island Lighthouse is a famous fixture of the North Carolina coastline and one of the most beautiful lighthouses in the state.
 Its black and white striped facade completes the charming landscape of Nags Head.
 It resides among the marshes in a wonderland of nature and has a beautiful observation deck, perfect for photo ops.

-Jockey’s Ridge State Park is the largest living sand dune system in the eastern United States.
+Jockey’s Ridge State Park is one of the best state parks in NC and is where you can find the largest living sand dune system in the eastern United States.
 This otherworldly landscape is a thrill to discover with formations created over the course of centuries.
 Climb the soft hills to take in the sweeping views from the ocean to the sound, you’ll feel on top of the world.
 You can also hike the wild nature trails or wade in calm waters of the sound-side beach.

 One of our favorite things to do here is fly.
 Whether you want to dreamily soar a kite high into the air or try your hand at hang gliding above the dunes, it’s the cutest Outer Banks adventure spot around.